fabiocbb/petstore/README.md

 # Petstore challenge project

 Petstore is built with a microservice architectural style.
-We have 3 microservices (user, store, pet); each one is a Laravel Lumen projects with its own database.
-We have then an api gateway tha will maintain the connection with the web services (not implemented).
+We have 3 microservices (user, store, pet); each one is a Laravel Lumen project with its own database.
+We have then an api gateway tha will maintain the connection with the microservices (not implemented).

-The pet microservicet has 5 working routes, models, a controller, database seeder and one test file PetTest.php (run './vendor/bin/phpunit' from pet folder)
+The pet microservicet has 5 working routes, models, a controller, a database seeder and one test file PetTest.php (run './vendor/bin/phpunit' from pet folder)
 There is a Postman collection to test the pet routes

 Installation (pet microservice)